 I knew what I was doing was wrong – it was risky behavior.
 I knew this was debt and was going to cost a ton of money in interest expense.
 But I justified it and kept going.

-It made me feel good at the moment.
-I would get a little jolt of excitement from it, a high, and then it would be gone as quickly as it came.
+My shopping addiction made me feel good at the moment.
+I’d get a little jolt of excitement from it, a high, and then it would be gone as quickly as it came.
 Then, I was on to the next item that excited me.

 And it all came crashing to an end when the credit ran out.
 I was no longer able to hide it from my husband.
 I was essentially outed and did I feel awful.